Chris Taylor Player Props: Dodgers vs. Padres

 Chris Taylor At The Plate

-- Taylor has three doubles, a triple, five home runs and six walks while batting .203.
+- Taylor is batting .205 with three doubles, a triple, six home runs and six walks.

+- In 42.3% of his games this season (11 of 26), Taylor has picked up at least one hit, and in four of those games (15.4%) he recorded multiple hits.

-- He has hit a long ball in 20.0% of his games this season, and 6.1% of his trips to the dish.
+- In 23.1% of his games this season, he has homered, and 7% of his trips to the dish.

-- In 36.0% of his games this season, Taylor has had at least one RBI.
-He's picked up more than one in 12.0% and driven in three or more of his team's runs in one contest.
+- Taylor has driven home a run in 10 games this season (38.5%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in nine games this year (36.0%), including multiple runs in four games.
+- He has scored in 10 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.